goncalo-oliveira/channels/README.md

 ## Writing to Output

 At any point, within an adapter or handler, we can write data to the channel output; this will trigger the output pipeline and at the end, send the data to the other party.
-However, there are two distinct ways that behave differently.
+However, there are two distinct ways of doing so, with distinct behaviour.

 ### 1. Write directly to the Channel